Professor of Political Science

 Asa Griggs Candler Professor of Media and International Affairs

-Semetko's years as VPIA were a time of unsurpassed growth in Emory’s international reputation, partnerships, teaching and research.
+Dr. Semetko's tenure as VPIA and Director was a time of unsurpassed growth in Emory’s international reputation, partnerships, teaching and research.
 Emory’s international alumni clubs grew more than ten-fold, the international student and scholar population grew eight-fold, and more than 100 international partnerships and programs were launched in countries around the world.
-Strategic alliances with institutions in India, China, South Korea and a number of other countries were launched and strengthened under her leadership.
+Strategic alliances with institutions in a number of countries were launched and strengthened under her leadership.